 All of the CUFA BC member faculty associations are unionized under the Labour Code of British Columbia.
 UBC unionized in 1989, Royal Roads unionized in 2006, and SFU, UVic, and UNBC all ran successful unionization campaign in 2013/14.

 - To promote faculty members’ interests to the provincial government.

 - To provide services to member faculty associations as requested.

 - To promote the value of post-secondary education, academic freedom, and research to the wider public.

-CUFA BC is also committed to promoting an authentic model of collegial governance and ensuring our members’ voices are heard in university Senates and the Boards of Governors.
-CUFA BC also works closely with other unions and progressive allies in the post-secondary education sector.
+CUFA BC is committed to promoting an authentic model of collegial governance and ensuring our members’ voices are heard in university Senates and the Boards of Governors.
+CUFA BC also works closely with other unions and progressive allies in the public post-secondary education sector.

 In addition to these external facing priorities, CUFA BC also celebrates the contributions of our members to wider public policy debates through our annual Distinguished Academic Awards.
 The awards highlight the vital role that academic research can play in addressing some of the most pressing social, environmental, and economic challenges British Columbia faces in the 21st century.

 CUFA BC is certified as a Living Wage Employer.